About

 Projects often include:

-Comprehensive estate masterplanning and phased implementation strategies
+Comprehensive masterplanning and phased implementation strategies

-Meadow and prairie establishment using ecologically appropriate seed mixes
+Meadow establishment using ecologically appropriate seed mixes

 Integration of formal garden elements within naturalistic settings